ZEN872/CS205_Project_1/README.md

 If you would like to input your own puzzle to solve, then:
 1. Go to the folder of the type of search you wish to perform
 2. Type "make" to compile the file.
-3. Then input using the following format: ./"name search" "puzzle order"
+3. Then enter your input using the following format: ./"name search" "puzzle order"

 Example: ./Uniformsearch 1 2 3 4 5 6 7 8 0

-Example of the inputed Puzzle :
+Example of the inputted Puzzle :
 1. Row_1: [1 2 3]
 2. Row_2: [4 5 6]
 3. Row_3: [7 8 0]